In this episode, I talk with Chris Manual, a senior lead instructor with The Princeton Review, where he has been teaching for 11 years.

-He goes on to give some great premed advice on what to major in to help you get the best GPA, volunteering, and writing your personal statement.
+Chris also shares some great premed advice on what to major in, what to do for volunteering, and how to write your personal statement.

-Missing only 6 questions on his MCAT (5 of them are physics questions)
+- Missing only 6 questions on his MCAT (5 of them were physics questions)

 What the MCAT tests you for:

-A “balancing act” between content and test taking skills
+- The MCAT is a “balancing act” between content and test-taking skills

-The material itself is not hard but it's the way the questions are being asked that make them difficult
+- The material itself is not hard, but the way the questions are asked makes them difficult.